lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 It is important to think about sampling when fitting birth-death models to phylogenetic trees.
 If any species are missing from your phylogenetic tree, they will lead to biased parameter estimates.
 This is because missing species are disproportionally likely to connect to the tree on short, rather than long, branches.
 If we randomly sample lineages from a tree, we will end up badly underestimating both speciation and extinction rates (and wrongly inferring slowdowns; see chapter 12).

 Fortunately, the mathematics for incomplete sampling of reconstructed phylogenetic trees has also been worked out.
+There are two ways to do this, depending on how the tree is actually sampled.
+If we consider the missing species to be random with respect to the taxa included in the tree, then one can use a sampling fraction to account for them.
+By contrast, we often are in the situation where we have tips in our tree that are single representatives of diverse clades (e.g. genera).
+We usually know the diversity of these unsampled clades in our tree of representatives.
+I will follow [@Hohna2011-tn, @Hohna2014-ba] and refer to this approach as *representative sampling* (and the previous alternative as *uniform sampling*).

-Using the framework above of calculating backwards through time, we modify the starting points for each tip in the tree to reflect $f$, the probability of sampling a species (following Fitzjohn xxx):
+For the uniform sampling approach, we use the framework above of calculating backwards through time, but modify the starting points for each tip in the tree to reflect $f$, the probability of sampling a species (following Fitzjohn et al. [-@FitzJohn2009-sg]):

 (eq.
 11.22)